 This Arduino Robotic Arm can be controlled by four Potentiometer attached to it, each potentiometer is used to control each servo.
 You can move these servos by rotating the pots to pick some object, with some practice you can easily pick and move the object from one place to another.
-We have used low torque servos here but you can use more powerful servos to pick heavy object.
+We have used low torque servos here but you can use more powerful servos to pick heavy objects.
 The whole process has been well demonstrated in the Video at the end.
 Also check our other Robotics Projects here.

 - Arduino Uno